Burbuja Económica > Foros > Burbuja Inmobiliaria > Edward Hugh - Hilo oficial

 Y ha tenido la decencía de verificar sus palabras.

-Por desgracía de todos nosotros.
+Por desgracía de todos nosotros.:eek:

 PD: